Originally Published: August 22, 2015

 Others like Nepal will require that you have a passport photo taken if you don’t already have one when you arrive and get your visa on arrival.

 I’ve written an article about At Least 138 Countries you can visit without a visa using your U.S. passport to help you figure out the visa requirements for places to visit.
-This is U.S.-centric, but I’m working on a U.K. and Canadian version.
-If you are from other countries, just check the web site for the consulate you wish to visit for the rules or if you have access to Timatic, you can check there as well.
-Some of the airlines used to have a Timatic link, but have since removed it.
-Cost cutting I guess.
-But KLM still has a page to help you figure it all out.
+This is U.S.-centric.
+If you are from other countries, just check the website for the consulate of the country you wish to visit for the rules or if you have access to Timatic or Timatic Web, you can check there as well.
+Just check with the airline with whom you are traveling.
+Here are some examples:

 Also, consider joining Global Entry program as it will save you time when making connections as U.S. ports of entry.
 I’d literally miss tight connections without being a member of this service.
 Plus it also gets you into the TSA Pre program.
 Countries such as Australia, Canada, Mexico, The Netherlands have similar systems.